 - Australian Owned: No, but New Zealand-owned.

 This brand is very tasty, probably due to its high protein content.
-Many owners of picky eaters mention that their fussy pups happily chomp on their food after mixing with Providore.
+Many owners of picky eaters on our independent team of experts mentioned that their fussy pups happily chomp on their food after mixing with Providore.
 Most people use Providore as a tasty, nice-smelling topping to entice their fussy eaters and ensure they eat all their food.

 All recipes are a hit at home, so we’re giving Providore 5 out of 5 in the taste category.

 Providore has a fairly short ingredient list with nice ingredients.
 The bulk of the food is composed of chicken, chicken liver and peas.
 This means around two-thirds of the food is sourced from animal protein, with the remainder being legumes.
 The guaranteed analysis confirms this composition: it boasts a minimum of 32% crude protein, 26% crude fat and packs 4,500 kcal per kilogram.